 If you're a parent with a child with Rare Diseases and would like to join RDSS, download this form and fill it up.
 You may send it to the mailing address on the form or alternatively, you could also scan the form and email it to us at email@example.com

-80% of rare diseases have identified genetic origins.
-Other rare diseases are the result of infections (bacterial or viral), allergies and environmental causes, or are degenerative and proliferative.
+80% of rare diseases have identified genetic origins whilst others are the result of infections (bacterial or viral), allergies and environmental causes, or are degenerative and proliferative

 Genetics is the branch of biology that studies the passing on of traits and features from parents to children.
 These traits are called "genetic" because they're determined by tiny structures within human cells called genes.
 People's genetic makeup is inherited from their parents and encoded into the genes in all their cells.
 It controls many different things, from gender, height, and eye colour to blood type and development of certain diseases.